3 September, 2019

 - The more complex, traffic-intensive and long-term oriented the project is, the more suitable it is for a microservices-based architecture.

-Now, let’s try to figure out when microservices might not be the best choice.
+Now, let’s try to figure out when microservices might not be the best choice – cons of microservices.
 Let’s consider a couple scenarios.

 What is good for Netflix may not be good for us